-Retaining the Legal Services of a Same-Sex Divorce Lawyer in Virginia
+Retaining the Legal Services of a Same-Sex Divorce Attorney in Virginia

-The experienced same-sex divorce lawyers at Surovell Isaacs & Levy PLC understand how complicated the process of divorce can be.
+Your experienced same-sex divorce attorney at Surovell Isaacs & Levy PLC understands how complicated the process of divorce can be.
 We also have an in-depth understanding of the issues facing same-sex couples who are divorcing.
 If you have concerns about your rights throughout the divorce process or you’re concerned about property division, or child custody issues, we can help.
 Contact our Virginia family law firm today to schedule an appointment to speak with one of our family law attorneys.